The quantum revolution

 - support access and use of quantum simulators as well as physical quantum computers (in the future).

-For this purpose, we are stimulating and supporting 2 use cases: one in quantum chemistry and one in machine learning/artificial intelligence.
-Both domains are promising quantum application areas and both domains are large application areas of our current supercomputing facilities at SURFsara.
+- Exploring the applicability in scientific problems with use cases: we are stimulating and supporting 2 use cases, one in quantum chemistry and one in machine learning/artificial intelligence.
+Both domains are promising quantum application areas and both domains are large application areas of our current supercomputing facilities at SURF.
 We will evaluate potential, required effort, methods and tools.
 This way, we are building a set of joint expertise, examples and best practices.

 1. Stimulating quantum application development

-SURFsara aims to stimulate and support the development of quantum applications in scientific research, in close collaboration with scientific research groups.
+SURF aims to stimulate and support the development of quantum applications in scientific research, in close collaboration with scientific research groups.
 We would like to evaluate the potential, understand the required expertise, efforts, methods and tools to develop quantum applications, to create good examples and best practices.
-For this purpose, SURFsara currently defines and supports two use cases for quantum application development, one in the area of computational chemistry, and one in the area of quantum machine learning.
-Both domains are promising quantum application areas and both domains are currently large applications areas of our current supercomputing facilities at SURFsara.
+For this purpose, SURF currently defines and supports 2 use cases for quantum application development, one in the area of computational chemistry, and one in the area of quantum machine learning.
+Both domains are promising quantum application areas and both domains are currently large applications areas of our current supercomputing facilities at SURF.

 Collaborate with us